ligato/cn-infra/core/flavours/README.md

 ### Extending the generic flavour

-TODO:
-  list interfaces that can be specified as dependencies in flavours extend the generic flavour.
+The following interfaces are exposed by plugins included in the generic flavour:

+- LogPlugin

+     `logging.LogFactory`
+     `logging.LogManagement`

+- EtcdPlugin

+     `keyval.KvPlugin`

+- KafkaPlugin

+     `kafka.Mux`